 - making new friends & people watching!

-There are also Crab Island excursions available that include additional activities like an inflatable water park (pictured below), kayaks, paddleboards, and snorkeling, as well as a visit to Crab Island, as part of the experience.
-(This tour has basically taken the place of the former Crab Island Water Park that used to be set up at the sandbar.)
-If you’re looking to be entertained with a bunch of different activities, you’ll want to book your seats on the Crab Island Adventure Tour.
+There are also Crab Island excursions available that include additional activities like a stop at the nearby Gulf Islands National Seashore- where they have an inflatable water park that is only open to guests on the excursion, kayaks, paddleboards, and snorkeling- as well as a separate visit to the sandbar, as part of the experience.
+If you’re looking to be entertained with a bunch of different activities on the water, you’ll want to book your seats on the Crab Island Adventure Tour in 2021.

 Is Crab Island Family-Friendly?

 We get this question quite often.
 Do a Google search for Crab Island and you might find pictures of a drunken and scantily-clad party crowd.
 And parts of the underwater playground can be like that…sometimes.
 The good news is the real-life daily image is much different, and those party pictures are more of the exception than the rule.
 If you’re with your family and you want to avoid the party scene, you can.
 Just anchor your boat away from the party crowd and take part in more family friendly activities (like snorkeling, tossing a football or frisbee, floating on a raft, or enjoying a leisurely lunch on your boat).
 My kids are 7, 9, and 12 and we have always been able to successfully visit the popular sandbar without them seeing anything that we wouldn’t want them to see.
 In fact, visiting the sandbar is one of our favorite family activities.
 If you want to be extra careful to avoid the party scene, plan your visit on a weekday (Mondays and Fridays tend to be the least crowded) and avoid major holidays.